boomcamp/PHP-MVC-Information-System/README.md

 	/************************************************
 	************************************************
-	* 			COMPLETE THE CODE BELOW..
+	*  COMPLETE THE CODE FUNCTIONALITIES BELOW..
 	* **********************************************
 	***********************************************/